Main content | back to top

 The UK government launched the initiative in 2002 to increase the transparency of revenues governments receive from oil and mineral activities.

-This includes payments made by companies like ours, such as signature bonuses, taxes and royalties, and profits from state-owned companies.
+This includes payments made by companies like Shell, such as signature bonuses, taxes and royalties, and profits from state-owned companies.

 Governments, agencies and companies in the oil, gas and minerals businesses support the initiative.